-Hi, I'm Sarah Swanton, Co-Founder of 808 Talent, and I provide Wellbeing & Resilience Coaching to Leaders and Entrepreneurs who want to learn how to operate from a place of calm, clarity and common-sense more of the time, so they can make smarter decisions, create more impact, and achieve better results in both their work and personal life.
+Hi, I'm Sarah Swanton, Co-Founder of 808 Talent, and I provide Wellbeing & Resilience Coaching to Leaders and their teams who want to learn how to operate from a place of calm, clarity and common-sense more of the time, so they can make smarter decisions, create more impact, and achieve better results in both their work and personal life.

 For more information about how to connect please go to www.808talent.com/wellbeing where you can arrange an initial (free) consultation with me, where we can talk about what you'd like to achieve, and how I may be able to help you with that.